Victorian Black Lives Matter protester tests positive for coronavirus

 He said anyone who was getting tested should wait to receive their result before getting out and about again.

-The Department of Health and Human Services (DHHS) will go through the normal process of identifying close contacts, though it's not clear whether the man had downloaded the government's COVIDSafe app.
+The Department of Health and Human Services (DHHS) will go through the normal process of identifying close contacts, though it's not clear whether the man had downloaded the Australian government's COVIDSafe app.

 Many have expressed they're not surprised a protester has become infected, with some warning this will be the first of many.